-The project manager often manages the project, the team and all the related tasks in a project management software.
-Ideally, project management software allows for team collaboration as well as planning, so teams can be at there best, like with ProjectManager.
+The project manager often manages the project, the team and all the related tasks in project management software.
+Ideally, project management software allows for team collaboration as well as planning, so teams can be at their best, like with ProjectManager.

 What is the Project Team Structure?